bmanders716/bmanders716.github.io/cookbook.md

 Luncheon Cake.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               4†oz. of butter, lard, or dripping.
+               4‡Ø∫. of butter, lard, or dripping.
-               º†lb. of sultanas.
+               Ï†¨b. of sultanas.
-               º†lb. of currants.
+               Ï†¨b. of currants.
-               6†oz. of sugar.
+               6‡Ø∫. of sugar.
-               2†oz. of candied peel.
+               2‡Ø∫. of candied peel.
                2 eggs.
-               Rather less than a º pint of milk.
+               Rather less than a Ï†∞int of milk.
                2 teaspoonfuls of baking powder.
-               1†oz. of lump sugar.
+               1‡Ø∫. of lump sugar.
                Grated lemon rind.

 _Method._--Put the lump sugar in a saucepan and burn it brown.